Marketing ethics: Pricing ethics

-Price Collusion is when several companies get together in order to hold the price of a good or service at a raised level in the hopes of achieving large profits or restricting the market.
+Price collusion occurs when several companies get together in order to hold the price of a good or service at a raised level in the hopes of achieving large profits or restricting the market.
 Price fixing is sometimes called price collusion in order to emphasize the agreement using secretive, to avoid fair competition.

 Pricing practices that are considered unethical in most geographic markets include: